Why Walk The Coast To Coast?

-It is perfectly do-able.
-Thousands of people complete the C2C every year but I doubt that anyone who has walked from St Bees to Robin Hood’s Bay would argue that it is an easy walk.
+It is perfectly do-able and, hopefully, it’ll be very satisfying too.
+Thousands of people complete the C2C every year but I doubt that anyone who has walked all the way from St Bees to Robin Hood’s Bay would argue that it is an easy walk.

-And the total cumulative height is equal to climbing Everest!
-But don’t panic – it isn’t beyond the reasonably fit by any means and you can make things easier for yourself.
+The ascents on the C2C add up to a cumulative height equal to climbing Everest.
+But don’t panic, keep reading.
+The C2C isn’t beyond the reasonably fit.
+It really isn’t.
+And you can make things easier for yourself:

 - For a start, take as many days as you like – it isn’t a race.
-I did it in 12 but that entailed four days of 20 miles or more – you could easily split each of those long four days into two.
-And by spending the night in Grasmere, you can also split Day 3 (Borrowdale to Patterdale) and its two big 2000ft climbs.
-(You would then have plenty of time to undertake two fantastic add-ons: the ridge walk to Helm Crag on the first day and a climb up Helvellyn, or St Sunday Crag, on the second).
+I did it in 12 but that was my choice.
+Take 14, 16, take 21 days.
+My itinerary included four days of 20 miles or more but you can easily divide each of those long four days into two.
+So, for example, by spending the night in Grasmere, you can split my Day 3 (Borrowdale to Patterdale) and its 17 miles and two 2000ft climbs.
+Should you think those two days are then a bit too easy, you have the option of two fantastic add-ons: the ridge walk to Helm Crag on the first day above Grasmere; and an ascent of Helvellyn or St Sunday Crag on the second.

-- Secondly, use a baggage carriage company to lug your luggage from one B&B to the next.
-You need then carry only a light day-sack containing waterproofs, camera, packed lunch and the like.
+- Secondly, use a baggage carriage company to move your luggage from one B&B to the next.
+My days of lugging a 30lb rucksack up a mountain are coming to an end and for about £8 per bag per night, luggage transfer is looking increasingly attractive.
+I will then only carry a day-sack containing waterproofs, camera, packed lunch and the like.

-The C2C is a pretty tough walk.
-But don’t let that put you off: it is also mesmerising, beautiful and quite wonderful.
-The effort you put in to complete the route will be amply rewarded by a tremendous satisfaction when you finish.
+The C2C is pretty tough.
+But don’t let that put you off.
+It is also mesmerising, beautiful and, in my experience, quite wonderful.
+I didn’t want to stop walking when I reached the end.
+The effort in completing the route will be amply rewarded by a tremendous, smug and priceless satisfaction when you finish.

 How long is the Coast to Coast?

-Throughout my account I have referred to the C2C’s total distance as 200 miles but most websites and books say it is 190 or 192 miles long.
-My early copy of Wainwright’s book gives 190 miles – though the route has changed a little since then.
+Throughout the account of my walk, I have referred to the C2C’s total distance as 200 miles but most websites and books give 190 or 192 miles long.
+My early copy of Wainwright’s book says 190 miles – though the route has changed a little since then.
 But the guidebook I used (Trailblazer – Coast to Coast Path) has this note: “for this guidebook each stage was logged using a GPS odometer and the final tally showed the actual distance walked to be around 198½ miles.”

 For the walk that I completed, 200 miles sounds like a good, reliable figure.